-Many religions and spiritual belief structures have some form of universal knowledge base, or storage epicenter, and refer to it by different names.
+Many religions and spiritual belief structures have some form of the universal knowledge base, or storage epicenter, and refer to it by different names.
 To see the connection between this epicenter and the core of all life is a humbling notion, one which I intend to delve further into through the course of my life, and recommend others to contemplate the potential implied by this concept.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.